Is Life Insurance a Good Idea?

 If you’re the breadwinner in your relationship, losing your income could limit your family’s future, especially if you still have 2 or 3 decades left in your working career.

 Term life insurance is the best way to cover lost income.
 It’s cheap and flexible.
-For example, a 35-year-old male in good health could get a 30-year $500,000 term policy for as little as $38 per month.
+For example, a 35-year-old male in good health could get a 25-year $1,000,000 term policy for as little as $48 per month.

 Debt can weigh you down in any financial situation, but more so when you’ve just lost a loved one.

-That’s why a lot of people get life insurance help their spouse pay off their biggest debt — their mortgage — in case they die prematurely.
+That’s why a lot of people get life insurance to help their spouse pay off debt — including their credit cards, student loans, auto loans, or any type of debt that would burden a family if you were to die prematurely.

-Basically, you might want to consider getting enough coverage to pay off any debt that both you and your spouse hold.
+Basically, you might want to consider getting enough coverage to pay off all debt — including your mortgage.
 Again, it’s not about getting rich.
 It’s about preserving your family’s way of life.

 3 tips to help you get started